Division of Industrial Hygiene: World War II

 The outbreak of World War II caused a shift away from field investigations towards direct services to the U.S. Army Ordnance Department and state agencies.
 During this period, productivity was of paramount concern, and worker health was considered important to the nation's productive capacity.
 Industrial workers were considered to be vital to victory in the war, leading to increased resources for research and interventions to support their health.
 Between 1939 and 1943 the Division grew from a professional staff of fewer than 30 individuals into a staff of about 125, of whom 68 were commissioned officers.
 At its height during this period, the Division had over 200 employees.

 A significant program was the prevention of TNT poisoning and other diseases at government-owned, contractor-operated arsenals manufacturing TNT, RDX, tetryl, smokeless powder, and tracer materials, as well as practices in bomb and shell loading plants.
 The Division organized industrial hygiene teams to be present in arsenals to oversee worker health.
 This program was much more successful than its World War I predecessor, and there were only 22 reported deaths from TNT poisoning in the United States during World War II.

 The Division's laboratory research activities supported the TNT field investigations, and also included studies of other toxic gases and dusts present in factories.
 Toxicological studies were performed on toluene, vanadium, beryllium, manganese, vinyl cyanide, and lead azide.
-Other objects of study were the health effects of lighting and ventilation, industrial dermatitis and melanosis, the effects of the agricultural insecticide lead arsenate, and the and analysis of statistical data on occupational disease incidences and work days lost to illness.
+Other objects of study were the health effects of lighting and ventilation, industrial dermatitis and melanosis, the effects of the agricultural insecticide lead arsenate, and the analysis of statistical data on occupational disease incidences and work days lost to illness.
 Additionally, the Division operated a grant program for states to purchase industrial hygiene equipment and employ personnel.
 It also performed air pollution studies in Los Angeles, determining that its smog was primarily the result of industrial pollution.

 Many of these studies required the staff to develop new analytic methods and instrumentation.
 These included new spectroscopy methods to detect toxic substances in air and body fluids, including a spectrometer built by Frederick S. Brackett containing two of the largest natural quartz prisms in the world.
 Another innovation was a portable colorimeter to measure carbon monoxide in the blood of truck drivers.
 In addition, studies were performed using a pressure chamber to simulate and research the effects of low pressure on pilots.